iandol/iRecTests/README.md

 # iRecTests

 See https://staff.aist.go.jp/k.matsuda/iRecHS2/index_e.html for the latest software version.
+The original paper is here: https://link.springer.com/chapter/10.1007/978-3-319-58071-5_45

 The iRecHS2 is a low-cost and high-data-quality eyetracker that utilises FLIR machine vision cameras.
 The windows UI interface uses TCP and UDP for communication with other experimental software.
 TCP sends commands to start and stop streaming online data that is returned as lines of text via TCP.
 You can read all the data in the buffer then process lines, but for online you are usually only interested in the latest sample, so can throw everything but the last few lines (you can smooth the data if you have several samples).
 UDP is used to send fast markers to be saved with the data.
 TCP data is 8bit byte strings, USP is 32bit signed integers (int32).